mabrobotics/MD80-x-CANdle-Documentation/MD/encoders.md

 <b><font color="#AA0000">RS-422 is on-demand feature of MD drivers, and by default it is not available
 on the board. </font></b>
 Contact MAB Robotics support at `support@mabrobotics.pl`, for more information.

+This connector and RS-422 interface are shared with the [external torque sensor](torque_sensor) - only one RS-422 device can be connected at a time.
 ```

 For mechanical assembly instructions, please refer to the [RLS documentation](https://cdn.rls.si/documents/datasheets/MBD01.pdf).